Lesson Ideas and Activities

 Our Top 6 Playground Activities for Sport Relief

 Get your PE Kit on and get ready for Sport Relief!
-The week of 17 - 23 March 2018 sees the return of this fantastic fundraising event.

 As well as supporting and raising awareness of vulnerable people both in the UK and abroad, it provides an opportunity for schools to get involved with some really fun and challenging sporting events as part of the PE curriculum.